dahmansphi/bireysel_algo_v1/README.md

 this is a screenshot:

 ![Screenshot of build-in functions of the bireysel_algo.](https://github.com/dahmansphi/bireysel_algo_v1/blob/main/assets/imgs/bireysel_funs.png)

+here are the details of the right sequence to employ the bireysel_algo:

 That all set and find, then follow the steps as: